Maximise that space.

 We bought some lightweight wire bowls and suspended these from the lip of our high top roof with some S hooks.
 (Make sure you load up on S hooks when you see them because they are useful for hanging everything!)
 We store our fruit and veggies in these and take them down only when I need to use the gas burners for long periods of time.

-I use glass jars for storing all of our dry goods. l chose glass because it looks and cleans better.
-We have them all lined up in rows on the shelf of our high top roof.
+I looove glass jars for storing all of our dry goods.
+Glass because it looks better, cleans better and means you can shop in bulk to avoid packaging.
+We line our jars up in rows on the shelf of our high top roof.
 Not only does this help to maximise our cupboard space, but it is so easy to see and grab ingredients as I cook.
 Jars are also excellent for making smoothies in or shaking sauces together.
 I couldn't do without them.

-It's so easy to turn a heavy Dutch Cast Iron pot into an oven.
 Nothing quite adds vibe and makes your van as homey as freshly baked cakes and bread.
-I love to bake so I bought an old pot from a thrift shop and while I find it a bit too hot to cook dinner with, it is the perfect DIY oven.
-I purchased a small cake tin which by a fluke tucks perfectly inside and rest this on a small circular cooling rack.
-I do have to monitor the temperature and am still refining recipes to suit but I've turned out some great banana bread and apple cakes.
+It's so easy to turn a heavy dutch cast-iron pot into an oven.
+I purchased a small cake tin and rest this on a small circular cooling rack, inside the preheated cast-iron pot.
+I monitor the temperature closely and am still trialling the best recipes, but I've turned out some great banana bread and apple cakes.

 Living in such a small space, colour becomes really important.
 I chose some small accented pillows, bright pashmina throws and a green felt grass carpet to add some brightness to our interior.
 It is a great contrast against the subtle grey tones of our van.